 The ZED X requires installing a driver to operate correctly.
 It is responsible for configuring the GMSL2 device and is dependent on the hardware used, such as the Jetson carrier board, the deserializer card, and other configurations related to GMSL2 cameras.

-/usr/local/zed/drivers or can be downloaded from the ZED SDK download page.
+The drivers can can be downloaded from the ZED X Driver download page.

 Select the driver corresponding to your configuration and run: